kevinsbello/dagma/README.md

 ## TL;DR

 We propose a new acyclicity characterization of DAGs via a log-det function for learning DAGs from observational data.
 Similar to previously proposed acyclicity functions (e.g. [NOTEARS][notears]), our characterization is also exact and differentiable.
 However, when compared to existing characterizations, our log-det function: (1) Is better at detecting large cycles; (2) Has better behaved gradients; and (3) Its runtime is in practice about an order of magnitude faster.
+This advantages of our log-det formulation leads to significant improvements in structure accuracy (e.g. SHD).

 ## Requirements